destinyfsetzer/graduate-hire-page/Destiny-Setzer.md

 categories: [hire, graduation, austincodingacademy] # don't touch

 fullname: Destiny Setzer
-jobtitle: JavaScript Developer
+jobtitle: Full Stack Developer

 location: Austin, TX
-blurb: "I'm a design-oriented front-end developer who strives to build immersive and beautiful web applications through carefully crafted code and user-centric design."
+blurb: "I'm a design-oriented Full Stack Developer who strives to build immersive and beautiful web applications through carefully crafted code and user-centric design.
+Whether it be in crafting design visuals or puzzling over coding challenges, I'm thrilled for the opportunity to do good work with fun, imaginative people."

 # first item must be JavaScript or C# or .NET or C#/.NET
 # the first 3 will display on your profile card on the main page. but list as many as you want, they will be all be visible on your individual profile page